LuckyForce/ConsentManager/README.md

 Plans: Fully customizable Consent Manager with token system.

 ## Version 2
-Plans: Support for multiple languages.
+Plans: Support for multiple languages and better customization for responsive applications.

 ## How do you add the ConsentManager to your website?